Variants

 • Many of the other List functions have analogues on binary trees and recursive variants in general

-• length (size for a tree), forall, exists, filter (filter out a subtree), etc etc.
+• length (size or depth for a tree), forall, exists, filter (filter out a subtree), etc etc.

 • For some operations we need to know how to compare the tree elements,